tkolsto/RFIDReaderApplet/README.md

 RFIDReaderApplet
 =============
-Java applet that reads the unique id from rfid/nfc/mifare card and tokens and a callback method for accessing it from a web page using javascript.
+Java applet that reads the unique id from rfid/nfc/mifare tokens via a javascript callback method.
 Could easily be adapted to read other sectors of the tags.

 Example
 -------